an-sh7/MetdataRV/README.md

-# Simple Metadata Remover
+# MetaDataRV

-The Simple Metadata Remover is a Python program designed to remove or view metadata from a file using exiftool.
+This is a Python program designed to remove or view metadata from a file using exiftool.
 This tool is useful for users who want to protect their privacy by removing sensitive information embedded in files such as photos, documents, or audio files.

 ## How to Use